playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 );
 ```

-`watch` also supports passing an `onCleanup` method to cleanup watched side effects, much like the `watchEffect` API:
+`watch` also supports passing an `onCleanup` method to clean up watched side effects, much like the `watchEffect` API:

 ```javascript
 const title = ref("Movies");